kk-904/FinTech545_KK/Projects/Final Project/answer.md

 ## Optimize portfolio

 Sharpe Ratio divides a portfolio's excess returns by a measure of its volatility to assess risk-adjusted performance.

+Sharpe Ratio is calculated as:

+$
+Sharpe\ Ratio = \frac{E(R_p) - R_f}{\sigma_p}
+$

+Where:
+- $E(R_p)$ is the expected portfolio return,
+- $R_f$ is the risk free rate,
+- $\sigma_p$ is the portfolio standard deviation.

-We optimized the portfolios using Sharpe Ratio as the metric.
+We optimized the portfolios using Sharpe Ratio as the metric using Scipy's optimizer.
 Our target is to maximize the Sharpe Ratio of each portfolio.

 ## Result